TaitoUnited/wordpress-template/CONFIGURATION.md

 ## Version control settings

 Run `taito open conventions` in the project directory to see organization specific settings that you should configure for your git repository.
+At least you should set `dev` as the default branch to avoid people using master branch for development by accident.

 * [ ] All done